SWE2-2020-8/NewBank/client/Readme.md

 * In order to build the container to achieve local output:

-`docker build -t gabrielbcn/newbankclient:1.0 --target artifact --output type=local,dest=. .`
+`docker build -t gabrielbcn/newbankclient:1.0 .`

+To interact with it

+`docker run -it gabrielbcn/newbankclient:1.0`